JoaoVictor3DS/ProjetoCliente-Educrat/README.md

 ### Overview

 This project is a ReactJS template for online education courses.
-The following changes were made to simplify and optimize the template:
+The following changes were made to simplify, optimize, and modernize the template.
+All changes are listed in sequence, with file paths for each modification, addition, or removal, including the most recent updates.

-### Changes Summary:
+### Changes Summary (Chronological)

 1. **Home Pages**: Retained only **Home 1** and removed all other home pages.
     - Removed paths: